-Should the Plan Commission find that the project can meet the applicable standards and that inconsistencies with adopted plans are justified, the Planning Division advises the Plan Commission to provide clear findings on the specific factors it used to reach this conclusion.
-The Planning Division is concerned about setting future precedents for not following the plan recommendations for future redevelopments.
+However, should the Plan Commission find that the project can meet the applicable standards and that inconsistencies with adopted plans are justified, the Planning Division advises that the Plan Commission to provide clear findings on the specific factors it used to reach this conclusion.
+The Planning Division is concerned about setting future precedents for not following adopted plan recommendations for future redevelopments.
+Staff also have concerns regarding consistent application of the standards related to this application, considering that the same development proposal was previously not found to have met the standards when reviewed earlier this year.
+If approved, staff requests that findings also include the specific factors used in determining why this development proposal, which has not been altered since previously being placed on file, has now been found to meet the various approval standards.